Lewisia oppositifolia

 Lewisia oppositifolia is a rare species of flowering plant in the family Montiaceae known by the common name opposite-leaf lewisia.
 It is native to the Klamath Mountains of Josephine County, Oregon, and Del Norte County, California, where it is a local serpentine endemic generally found in moist areas.
 This is a perennial herb growing from a small taproot and caudex unit.
-It produces a basal rosette of several lance-shaped, blunt-tipped fleshy leaves up to 11 centimeters long.
+It produces a basal rosette of several lance-shaped, blunt-tipped fleshy leaves up to 11 cm long.
 There are sometimes smaller leaves located on the lower stem.
-The inflorescence is made up of one or more erect stems up to about 20 centimeters long, each bearing 1 to 6 flowers.
-The flower has 8 to 11 white to pale pink petals with blunt or jagged tips, each between 1 and 2 centimeters long.
+The inflorescence is made up of one or more erect stems up to about 20 cm long, each bearing 1 to 6 flowers.
+The flower has 8 to 11 white to pale pink petals with blunt or jagged tips, each between 1 and 2 cm long.
 At the center are several stamens with pale anthers.
 This plant has a limited distribution and it is threatened by human activity in the area, such as logging.